-Children love to listen to stories; especially ones that tickle their funny bone!
-Most of us grew up listening to the famous stories of the great king Akbar and one of his wittiest courtesans, Birbal.
-These stories not only amused us, but they also taught us about the important virtues of life because these stories imparted us with a valuable moral at the end.
-If you wish to teach some good values to your child through story-telling, you can try narrating some of the following Akbar-Birbal stories.
+Children love to listen to stories; especially the ones that tickle their funny bone!
+Most of us grew up listening to the famous stories of the great King Akbar and one of his courtesans, Birbal, who was known for his intelligence and wittiness.
+These stories not only amused us, but they also taught us about the important virtues of life because they imparted us with a valuable moral at the end.
+If you wish to teach some good values to your child through story-telling, you can narrate some of the following Akbar-Birbal stories to your little angel.

 Birbal was not only known for his outstanding wit, but also for his impeccable presence of mind and intelligence.
 Here are some famous witty and short funny stories of Akbar and Birbal stories that will amuse your kiddo to the core: